 Austin Pets Alive! now provides shelters with an alternative to euthanasia for puppies that contract parvovirus and saves around 500 lives each year from all over Texas.
 In addition, our Parvo Puppy ICU hosts students throughout the year to share our knowledge and provide other shelters and rescues across the country with the information they need to help save dogs with parvo in their own communities.

-The ICU is now a center for research into parvovirus treatment that will someday transform veterinary medicine and lead to thousands more puppies saved across the country.
+The ICU is now a center for parvo research treatment that will someday transform vet medicine & lead to thousands more puppies saved across the country.

-The ICU protocols instituted allow treating parvo at 1/10th the cost of a private vet clinic.
+The ICU protocols we have instituted allow us to treat parvovirus at 1/10th of the cost of a private vet clinic.

 This May, APA! is partnering with the nationally acclaimed Jennifer Lindberg Studio to provide a beautiful photo of your pet that will also help support the long stay dogs of APA!.See more from the blog